yeslogic/prince-docs/docs/paged.md

 Pages, like other block level elements, follow the CSS box model introduced in [Box Model](styling.md#box-model).
 Their `margin`, `border`, `padding` and `background` can be styled within [`@page`](css-at-rules.md#at-page) rules.

-The [`@page`](css-at-rules.md#at-page) rules can only style the page and its margin boxes - it cannot contain style rules to target specific elements, but it can contain at-rules to target the page regions (for a complete list of possible at-rules, see [Page regions](#page-regions)).
+The [`@page`](css-at-rules.md#at-page) rules can only style the page and its margin boxes - it cannot contain style rules to target specific elements, and its style rules are not inherited by the page area content, but it can contain at-rules to target the page regions (for a complete list of possible at-rules, see [Page regions](#page-regions)).

 ```
     @page {